bBoxType/Kernkraft/README.md

 ### About:

 #### »Kernkraft«
 »Kernkraft« is a tool that might help you to be easily confronted with all the neccessary pairs your Font provides (no matter how extended the character set is).
-If you want to kern the glyph `k`, without any filtering checkboxes, you will get a tab with a bunch of stings like:
+If you want to kern the glyph `k`, without any filtering checkboxes but `Skip Components` checked, you will get a tab with a bunch of stings like:
 ```
 __Letter:
 HHOHAknnoi